KonVision/.sxcu-Generator/README.md

-# .sxcu-Generator
+# Configuration file generators
-Generating .sxcu-files (ShareX Custom Uploader Settings) in vanilla JavaScript.
+Generating .sxcu-files (ShareX Custom Uploader Settings) and ShareNix Raw JSON configuration files in vanilla JavaScript.

-> This is a simple JSON file maker that puts your details into a ShareX Config File.
+> This is a simple JSON file maker that puts your details into a ShareX / ShareNix Config File.

 ## Things to add
 - [ ] Other Methods:
    - ShareNix
    - iOS & Mac Shortcut
-- [ ] Add Destination Types (will not be worked on now)